OWRC/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_02_Reference_Tables.md

 #### R_ACTVITY_CODE

 The table is required by SiteFX and links to the D_LOCATION_ACTIVITY table.
 It is presently not effectively used within the database.

+#### R_ATTR_CODE

+This table lists the various attributes that can be associated with a particular LOC_ID through the D_LOCATION_ATTR table.
+Examples include: surface water drainage areas; surface water stream segment identifiers; etc...

 #### R_BH_DRILL_METHOD_CODE